mindersec/minder/docs/docs/how-to/custom-rules.md

 Some of the rules include:

 * Verifying if you have GitHub’s secret scanning enabled
-* Verifying if your artifacts are signed and pushed to Sigstore
+* Verifying if your artifacts are signed and verifiable on Sigstore
 * Verifying that your branch protection settings are secure

 ## Rule Types